-The personal information in the Automated Conversation System is generally subject to a federal medical privacy law called HIPAA (Health Insurance Portability and Accountability Act.)
-Other privacy laws may apply as well.
+The personal information in the Services is subject to applicable privacy and security laws.
+Where the Services are made available by a Conversa Customer that is subject to a federal medical privacy law called HIPAA (Health Insurance Portability and Accountability Act), that law will also apply.

 1. Information Collected from All Visitors to our Website